 The time required for selection and transfer can lead to a substantial delay between the downlink of survey data and burst data products.
 Therefore, a typical release of PSP/FIELDS data may include survey data from the previous Encounter N, and burst data from Encounter N-1.

 Data release history

-- The initial data release on 2019 November 12 includes data from the first two PSP solar encounters, which had their perihelions on 2018 November 6 and 2019 April 4, respectively.
+- The initial data release on 2019 November 12 includes survey data from the first two PSP solar encounters, which had their perihelions on 2018 November 6 and 2019 April 4, respectively.

 Data from the FIELDS Digital Fields Board (DFB).
 These data include bandpass filter, spectra, and waveform data from the electric field antennas and the search coil magnetometer.
 Data are available in daily files, except for the survey waveform files, which are split into four six-hour intervals per day.
 Coordinate systems used vary by DFB data product.
 Please consult the TEXT metadata field in each CDF for the coordinate system used and an explanation for the choice of coordinate system.